Ojlit/package-management/JENKINS-INSTALLATION/READme.md

       +  Select "Just the push event" or any other applicable
       +  Select "Add webhook"
   + Build other projects -- The end of one job triggers the start of another

+## Updating Credentials in Jenkins
++ Go to Jenkins Dashboard
++ Select "Manage Jenkins"
++ Select "Manage Credentials"
++ Select the applicable tool for which credential update is required.
++ For GitHub, select change password and enter Personal Access Token (PAT) created in GitHub